API reference#

 Randomly displace qbits.

-This method adds random displacements to the qbit positions, taking a possible constraint into account.
+This method adds random displacements to the qbit positions.
 The random numbers are drawn from a normal distribution of standard deviation stdev.

 For a parallel calculation, it is important to use the same seed on all processors!